 The functionality of a dash and colon are often similar and confusing to students.
 Don’t worry, the ACT will never test you on whether a dash should be used instead of a colon, since the two are somewhat interchangeable.

 The basic rules for forming possessives are quite simple:

-Two or more subjects. if both are singular, put the apostrophe after the last noun.
+5. Two or more Singular subjects.
+Put the apostrophe after the last noun.

 With apostrophes, it’s not so much about knowing the rules as it is about determining whether you need an apostrophe at all and, if so, whether the noun is meant to be plural or singular.

 Happily, there’s an easy trick to determine whether a noun should be possessive.
 “Gary’s ball” is just another way of saying “the ball of Gary.”
 So, if you want to figure out whether a noun is meant to be possessive, try swapping the order of the nouns and, putting an ‘of’ in the middle.

 Example: When my computer crashed, I lost a months work on my plan to take over the world.

 Should month be possessive?
 Try switching it around: When my computer crashed, I lost the work of a month on my plan to take over the world.

 That makes sense: the point is that all the work done in a month was lost.